jose-casal/angles/README.md

 Change GENOTYPE with the actual one (substitute spaces with underlines and don't use strange characters)

-Two similar tests are emplyoyed(:
+Two similar tests are emplyoyed:

 - binom.test from stats package.
 Change test as wished: "less" or "greater" or "two.sided".
 - prop from mosaic package to test the proportion of trials giving a result "<=" or ">=" or "==" than the observed.

-(ftp://ftp.sam.math.ethz.ch/sfs/R-CRAN/web/packages/mosaic/vignettes/Resampling.pdf)

 A nice rose diagram with the angles in 5 degrees bins is also produced.

-<a href="ftp://ftp.sam.math.ethz.ch/sfs/R-CRAN/web/packages/mosaic/vignettes/Resampling.pdf">[Kaplan et al (2019) ]</a>
+<a href="ftp://ftp.sam.math.ethz.ch/sfs/R-CRAN/web/packages/mosaic/vignettes/Resampling.pdf">Kaplan et al (2019)</a>